 WHAT WE RECOMMEND

 There are a number of excellent options available to Dogue de Bordeaux owners.
-I recommend more than one brand because every Dogue is different.
-One dog may do well with one brand while another does not.
-Orijen and Acana are made by the same company (Champion Petfoods).
-These two are just about the best of the best on the market today in terms of quality of ingredients and meat based protein.
-A couple of other perfectly acceptable options are Taste of the Wild and Nutrisource.
+Orijen and Acana (made by the same company), Taste of the Wild and Nutrisource are just a few of them.
 All of these brands produce multiple formulas.
 It’s vital to pick the one appropriate for your Dogue de Bordeaux puppy.
+Keep in mind that one Dogue may do well with one brand/formula while another does not.

 Do not free feed, or feed liberal meals that exceed your puppy’s caloric need.
 An overweight Dogue de Bordeaux puppy is worse than an underweight puppy.
 DO NOT FEED YOUR DOGUE DE BORDEAUX ON RAISED DISHES.